 Men contribute to The Center as volunteers, therapists, and financial supporters.
 Men are our fathers, brothers, sons, partners, and friends.
 Many are our allies in creating a better world.
 See, for example, the Mentors in Violence Prevention Program.

 Of course, men and boys benefit indirectly from the services we provide to women and girls.
 As Barbara Dobkin, founder of the Jewish Women’s Project, has said, “Anything we do that improves the lives of women and girls will improve the lives of men and boys.”

 The Women’s Center offers a kind of therapy that acknowledges that clients are experts in their own lives.
 In addition, we believe that many of the problems women choose to work on in therapy have to do with our society’s imbalance of power and the inaccessibility of adequate resources.
 Within these general beliefs, our counselors use many different styles of therapy, selecting those best suited to you.
 You and your counselor will work together to establish your goals, and to figure out which approach is best for you.

 I don’t want anybody to know that I am seeing a therapist.
 Is it possible to keep my appointments confidential?

 Yes.
 Your confidentiality is very important to us.
 We do not give out client names to anyone without signed permission from the client.
-We can arrange to use only cell phones, your private email, see you at an optimal time of day, set up an unobtrusive payment method, etc. If you are concerned about personal safety (are being stalked or are in a one-down relationship), we will work with you on a safety plan and advise you about a personal protection order.
-Please be aware that email is not secure, and may be monitored by anyone with access to your technologies.
+We can arrange to use only cell phones, your private email, see you at an optimal time of day, set up an unobtrusive payment method, etc. If you are concerned about personal safety (are being stalked or are in a one-down relationship), we will work with you on a safety plan.
+Please be aware that email and texts are not secure, and may be monitored by anyone with access to your technologies.
 Because there are many different kinds of activities going on at The Center, people will not necessarily know what you are here for.